“The trail is the thing, not the thrill of the trail. Travel too fast and you’ll miss what you’re travelling for”. -Louise le’ Amour

 - Arrived three hours ahead of scheduled departure.
 When I was island hopping in Palawan a month ago, I was actually at the terminal six hours ahead of the scheduled departure.
-Later after spending five hours waiting for a boat, a ferry company representative went to announced that the boat’s arrival would be delayed for another more hours (what a poor Press Released).
-It turned out that the announced “more hours” of delay means it would reach to agonizing 12 hours of waiting before the boat departed from the port in Palawan.
+Later on after spending five hours in the terminal waiting for a boat, a ferry company representative went to announced that the boat’s arrival would be delayed for another more hours (what a poor Press Released).
+It turned out that the announced “more hours” of delay means it would reach to agonizing 12 hours of waiting until the boat departed from the port in Palawan.

 - Is these are the normal settings?
 I remember I was once asked by a confused foreign couple the same question, I honestly told them that in such circumstance wherein weather is the main caused?
 I’m looking at it as a normal.
-The best thing to do when your in such unbelievable circumstance is to get ready for plan B, which is to either wait or ask for refund.
+The best thing to do when your in such unbelievable circumstance, is to ready your option A or B, which is to either wait or ask for refund.

 Boarding a ferry boat

-- During boarding calls, most if not all filipino travelers would want to board a ship as quick as possible, too eager as I noticed.
+- During boarding calls almost all Pinoy travelers would want to board a ship as quickest as possible… too eager as I noticed.
 Some would resort to pushing and hustling with one another, others will create their own lines instead of following what was the normal queuing lines… while foreigners calls it “Chaotic”, I call it culture.
-You have to understand that these filipino travelers do not have the luxury to travel more often, so they have this tendency to get too excited on a feeling of what was like traveling on a ship.
+You have to understand that these Filipino travelers do not have the luxury to travel more often, so they have this tendency to get too excited on a feeling of what was like traveling on a ship.
 Why join the euphoria? relax and wait till the situation calms down.

 - Don’t lose your ticket.